Bank of Ireland readies dividend return with capital deduction

 That was mainly due to almost 150 million euros fewer one-off gains this year and Keating said the underlying performance was up around 15 percent year-on-year, reflecting a rise in net interest margin to 2.32 percent and core tier 1 capital ratio to 12.5 percent.

-The results, which also showed strong mortgage lending growth in Ireland and a further cut in non-performing loans, were the last under chief executive Richie Boucher's before HSBC Holdings Plc (HSBA.L) executive Francesca McDonagh takes over on Oct.
-2.
+The results, which also showed strong lending growth and a further cut in non-performing loans, were the last under chief executive Richie Boucher's before HSBC Holdings Plc executive Francesca McDonagh takes over on Oct.
+2. ($1 = 0.8551 euros) (Editing by Alexander Smith)